 Artificial intelligence makes it possible to analyze large sets of customer feedback in just seconds.
 Even though you can build an AI solution from scratch using open-source libraries, it takes time and resources.
 SaaS APIs, on the other hand, are a great choice if you need to get started right away, with little (or no) coding, and just a few steps to get you up and running.

 You can create AI-powered solutions to identify relevant topics in online conversation or determine sentiments in product feedback or social media posts, among other tasks.
 These are some of the smartest tools on the AI block:

 As we’ve seen earlier, these are the most popular data visualization tools you can use to create killer reports and presentations out of your customer feedback results:

 Having a consistent customer feedback strategy is key for companies to learn what their customers think about their product, but also to understand how their needs and expectations evolve over time.
 Regularly asking customers for feedback is also the best way of coming up with fresh ideas, detecting opportunities for improvement, and discovering new market trends.

-Then you’ll need to turn raw data into actionable insights that you can share with the different areas of your business, so that they can make improvements based on that feedback.
+Then you’ll need to turn raw data into a customer feedback report, full of actionable insights, that you can share with the different areas of your business.
 While analyzing quantitative feedback doesn’t entail much complexity, processing qualitative feedback (like open-ended survey responses) requires an extra effort: you need to categorize each piece of feedback, providing a sort of structure that enables you to find patterns, identify frequent topics, etc.